OpenRadioss/OpenRadioss/HOWTO.md

 4. Install Git

-* Install Git for Windows from : [https://git-scm.com/downloads](https://git-scm.com/downloads)
+* Install Git for Windows from: [https://git-scm.com/downloads](https://git-scm.com/downloads).
-The Git Bash tool is not need, but can be installed.
+The Git Bash tool is not needed, but can be installed.

 5. Post installation tasks with git